Live Blogging 'Bristol Palin - Life's a Tripp'

 Welcome to the first installment of live blogging "Bristol Palin: Life's a Tripp."
 We'll recap each episode here every week.

-This show is premiering after “Dance Moms,” so Lifetime must have high hopes.
-The first episode is a two-part series and the second is titled, “From Bad to Worse,” which sounds about right.
+This show is premiering after "Dance Moms," so TLC must have high hopes.
+The first episode is a two-part series and the second is titled, "From Bad to Worse," which sounds about right.